 Scottish micro supplier that’s been making gorgeous handmade soaps using a traditional “cold process” technique since the 1920s.
 More recently, it’s moved into household cleaners that have no animal products and are not tested on animals, as well as being suitable for those with sensitive skins.
 Frustratingly niche: you won’t find this artisan brand in a supermarket and apart from the occasional health food store, you’ll encounter it at a mere dozen farmers’ markets in Scotland.
 If you can get hold of it, expect a lovely barley sugar fragrance.
 You’ll need more squirts, though, to match some of its competitors’ cleaning potential.

-Part of the Faith in Nature organisation which started nearly 30 years ago in rural Scotland, producing homemade skincare products from herbs, essential oils and other traditional ingredients.
+Clearspring is a range by Faith in Nature organisation which started nearly 30 years ago in rural Scotland, producing homemade skincare products from herbs, essential oils and other traditional ingredients.
 Still a family-run business – the washing-up liquid is apparently good for sensitive skin.
 Has a tiny amount (0.02%) of the tongue-twisting, petroleum-derived preservative “2-Bromo-2Nitropropane-1-3-Diol”.
 Like it says on the bottle, a small squeeze is good for a bowl of washing-up, dealing with the greasy stuff as well as more delicate items such as glasses.
 Pleasant orange fragrance.

 Archive page: cruelty-free eco-cleaning supplies from Veggies